 French postcard by Cinémagazine, no. 173.
 Photo: Navana.

-Marjorie (also: Marjory) Hume was born in 1893 in Gorleston, Great Yarmouth, United Kingdom, in 1893.
+Marjorie (also Marjory) Hume was born in 1893 in Gorleston, Great Yarmouth, United Kingdom, in 1893.
 (Wikipedia and IMDb both give a birth year of 1900, but according to The Hitchcock Zone her birth was registered Q1 1893.)
 She was the daughter of Captain Arthur Hume and Violet Margaret Isabel Hume.

-Immediately after this, Hume played the female lead - a girl - in Doing his bit (Edwin J. Collins, 1917).
-In this comedy written by and starring the cross dressing star George Robey, Robey played an Army reject, who poses as a woman and becomes a nurse.
+Immediately after this, Hume played the female lead - a girl - in Doing His Bit (Edwin J. Collins, 1917).
+In this comedy written by and starring the cross-dressing star George Robey, Robey plays an Army reject, who poses as a woman and becomes a nurse.
+This was followed by parts in the dramas The Red Pottage (Meyrick Milton, 1918) starring C. Aubrey Smith, The Swindler (Maurice Elvey, 1919), and Keeper of the Door (Maurice Elvey, 1919).

 Hume really peaked in the early 1920s with leading roles in the sports film The Scarlett Kiss (Fred Goodwins, 1920), the romance The Duchess of Seven Dials (Fred Paul, 1920), the drama Lady Tetley's Decree (Fred Paul, 1920), the Dutch-British romance Kitty Tailleur (Frank Richardson, 1921), and the drama Bluff (Geoffrey Mahlins, 1921).